Are you considering cooking a Vegan Christmas dinner for family or friends this year? Or looking to serve knockout vegan sides at the Christmas table?

 A VEGAN CHRISTMAS DINNER: WINES AND COCKTAILS

-What better way to ring in the festive season with a bottle of wine – or two.
-Needless to say, over the Christmas period it’s handy to always have a bottle of something in the fridge to serve to people who come to you, or to take if you’re visiting someone else.
+What better way to ring in the festive season than with a bottle of wine – or two?
+Needless to say, over the Christmas period it’s handy to always have a bottle of something in the fridge to serve guests, or to take with you if you’re visiting someone else.

-A word of caution, you’ll want to make sure your wines are vegan – Pale Fox Prosecco and Moet & Chandon Brut Imperial are two sparkling recommendations from Kirk Haworth.
+A word of warning, check whether your wines are vegan – Pale Fox Prosecco and Moet & Chandon Brut Imperial are two sparkling recommendations from Kirk Haworth.

 If you want to make something a little fancy, here’s a recipe from Ryan Chetiyawardana, aka Mr Lyan, who has won an incredible amount of awards for his innovation in the international bar scene.